top of page

 Conclusion: Healing from the Inside Out

-✨ Think of it this way: you may not “grow new beta cells,” but you can give the ones you have a second life.
+You may not grow new beta cells — but you can give the ones you have a second life.

 Dr. Nisha Kuruvadi